 Manor House Inn is a stately dreamboat of a B&B, with a location that never fails to disappoint.
 Follow the Manor House Inn on FB to see what’s going on at the inn before your next visit.

-Stonecroft Country Inn was originally built in 1807 on 6.5 acres of beautifully manicured gardens that are nestled in between 200-year-old walls of stone, creating a serene and secluded respite while still being “right in the thick of it.”
-This B&B is listed on the National Registry of Historic Places and has been wonderfully kept up as a favorite place to stay on the Connecticut coast.
+Stonecroft Country Inn was built in 1807 on 6.5 acres of beautifully manicured gardens that are nestled in between 200-year-old walls of stone, creating a serene and secluded respite while still being “right in the thick of it.”

-Stonecroft Country Inn is conveniently located just 5 miles north of Mystic, CT, making it a favorite landing spot for those who are looking to explore one of Connecticut’s best places to visit.
+Stonecroft Country Inn is conveniently located just 5 miles north of Mystic CT, too!

 A stay at dreamy Stonecroft Country Inn puts you right in the middle of everything… while still letting you feel oh, so far away!